 - Coordinate research and monitoring efforts in relation to the impacts of climate change across the CMS Family.
-(Parties / Signatories to CMS instruments). - Undertake research on the status, trends, distribution and ecology of migratory species.
+(Parties / Signatories to CMS instruments).
+[S] - Undertake research on the status, trends, distribution and ecology of migratory species.
 This would include identifying knowledge gaps and may require the use and refinement of existing technologies and tools (e.g. remote sensing), the development of new ones, promotion of citizen science, and coordination / knowledge exchange to improve capacity.
+(Parties, scientific community).[S] - Develop an understanding of migratory routes, how they are changing (e.g. using existing recoveries of ringed birds and new tracking technologies) and the connectivity between populations (e.g. using genetic approaches) to identify key sites, locations and appropriate management units for particular species.
+(Parties, scientific community).[M] - Identify key breeding and stopover locations, as well as key wintering sites (hotspots) for migratory species, and focus the monitoring of environmental change on these locations.
 (Parties, scientific community).

-- Develop an understanding of migratory routes (e.g. using new tracking technologies) and connectivity between populations (e.g. using genetic approaches) to identify key sites, locations and appropriate management units for particular species.
-(Parties, scientific community). - Identify key breeding and stopover locations, and key wintering sites (hotspots) for migratory species and focus monitoring of environmental change on these locations.
-(Parties, scientific community). - Develop and implement monitoring regimes that are adequate for distinguishing declines in populations from transboundary range shifts, for diagnosing causes of decline, and for analysing the impact of climate change on migratory species, inter alia through the following measures: - o Identify and carry out research on the impacts of climate change on migratory species, including the impact on habitats and on local (human) communities dependent on the ecosystem services provided by these species.
+[M] - Develop and implement monitoring regimes that are adequate to distinguish declines in populations from transboundary range shifts; diagnose the causes of decline, and to help analyse the impact of climate change on migratory species, inter alia through the following measures: - Identify and carry out research on the impacts of climate change on migratory species, including the impact on habitats and on local (human) communities dependent on the ecosystem services provided by these species.
 Such research should consider impacts across the full life-cycle cycle of the species concerned.
-(Scientific community); - Establish appropriate monitoring of habitat extent and quality and the abundance of key resources / interacting species (e.g. keystone prey or major predators) to identify changes and to inform vulnerability assessments.
-(Parties, scientific community); - Establish and collate monitoring of other threats, to help identify synergistic threats and correctly attribute observed changes to climate change or to other causes.
+(Scientific community); [L] - Establish appropriate monitoring of habitat extent and quality and the abundance of key resources / interacting species (e.g., keystone prey or major predators) to identify changes and to inform vulnerability assessments.
+(Parties, scientific community); [M] - Establish and collate monitoring of other threats, to help identify synergistic threats and correctly attribute observed changes to climate change or to other causes.
 This may require the use and refinement of existing technologies and tools (e.g. remote sensing), the development of new ones, promotion of citizen science, and coordination / knowledge exchange to improve capacity.
-(Parties, scientific community); - Ensure that monitoring is maintained in the long term, using comparative methodologies.
+(Parties, scientific community); [M] - Ensure that monitoring is maintained in the long term, using comparative methodologies.
 This will require significant knowledge exchange and guidance from countries where these techniques have been developed.
-(Parties, scientific community, international, intergovernmental and other relevant organizations); - O Communicate and share monitoring results regularly with neighbouring and other range states (Parties, international, intergovernmental and other relevant organizations); - Model projected future impacts of climate change to inform vulnerability assessments and action plans.
-(Scientific community); and - Continue to identify indicator species and/or composite indicators as a proxy for wider migratory species assemblages, habitats and ecosystems, and regularly report on the state of those indicators.
-(Scientific community, Parties, NGOs). - Periodically conduct research to test the effectiveness of, and assess the risks associated with, species adaptation measures in response to climate change.
-(Parties, scientific community). - Continue to fill the information gaps through research and monitoring, in order to make explicit the associated synergies and any trade-offs between biodiversity conservation, mitigation and adaptation efforts.
+(Parties, scientific community, international, intergovernmental and other relevant organizations); [L] - Communicate and share monitoring results regularly with neighbouring and other range states (Parties, international, intergovernmental and other relevant organizations); [M] - Model projected future impacts of climate change to inform vulnerability assessments and action plans.
+(Scientific community); [S] and

+- Continue to identify indicator species and/or composite indicators as a proxy for wider migratory species assemblages, habitats and ecosystems, and regularly report on the state of those indicators.
+(Scientific community, Parties, NGOs).
+[L] - Periodically conduct research to test the effectiveness of, and assess the risks associated with, species adaptation measures in response to climate change.
 (Parties, scientific community).
+[L] - Continue to fill the information gaps through research and monitoring, in order to make explicit the associated synergies and any trade-offs between biodiversity conservation, mitigation and adaptation efforts.
+(Parties, scientific community).
+[L]